ScottDuckworth/MQTTSwitch/README.md

 ## Setup

-1. Press and hold the power button for at least 5 seconds, then release.
-This temporarily enables Bluetooth.
+Press and hold the power button for at least 5 seconds, then release.
+This temporarily enables setup mode (it turns on Bluetooth, a WiFi access point, and a web server).

+There are two ways to setup the device: via WiFi or via Bluetooth.

+### Setup via WiFi

+1. Connect a WiFi device to the SSID named `MQTTSwitch`.
+(The device can be renamed during setup).
+2. Open a web browser and navigate to http://192.168.4.1/.
+3. Click the link to `Setup` and fill out the form to configure WiFi and MQTT.

+### Setup via Bluetooth

+Caveat: This method doesn't seem to work on Apple's iOS.

-2. Connect your smartphone to the Bluetooth device, initially named `MQTTSwitch`.
+1. Connect your smartphone to the Bluetooth device, initially named `MQTTSwitch`.
 (The device can be renamed using the `device-name` command).
-3. Open a Bluetooth serial emulator on your smartphone.
+2. Open a Bluetooth serial emulator on your smartphone.
-4. Enter `setup`.
+3. Enter `setup`.
 Follow the prompts to configure WiFi and MQTT.

 ## MQTT Topics